Preparation Overview

 The hiring supervisor (Department Chair, Dean, or designated individual) will:

-• Complete the top part of the Search Committee Approval Form II-A.
+- Complete the top part of the Search Committee Approval Form II-A and send it to HR.

 Once Form II-A is received by HR:

-• HR will confirm that the Diversity Literacy Online Workshop or Faculty Legal Aspects Review has been completed by all committee members.
+- HR will confirm that the Diversity Literacy Online Workshop and the Best Practices for Faculty Hiring Committees course has been completed by all committee members.

-• Once reviewed, HR will provide the Provost’s office with the search committee names for approval.
-The Provost gives the final approval of the search committee.
+- Once reviewed, HR will provide the Provost’s office with names of the search chair and committee members.
+The Provost gives the final approval.
 HR will then notify the department that the committee is approved.

 Training

-As mentioned in the introduction, Michigan Tech requires that all search committee members complete the Diversity Literacy Online Workshop (DLOW) and Faculty Legal Aspects training.
+As mentioned above, Michigan Tech requires that all search committee members complete the Diversity Literacy Online Workshop (DLOW) or the Best Practices for Faculty Hiring Committees course.
 It is the department's responsibility to ensure that search committee members have completed this training.
 To check completion status, please visit the DLOW Status page (SSO login required).
 If a committee member does not have a current status, they will need to take either the DLOW full course or the DLOW refresher course, if the full course was taken less than 4 years ago.

 Diversity Literacy Online Workshop Registration

-• Additionally, completion of the Legal Aspects Review for Faculty Search Committees course is required annually.
+- Completion of the Best Practices for Faculty Hiring Committees course is required annually and is separate from the DLOW requirement.
 HR will check if this training has been completed by all committee members and will assign the Canvas course to any committee member that has not completed this annual requirement.

-• If you choose to have a student serving on your actual search committee for the entirety of the search, not students who are only participating in candidate interviews, EOC and HR require that they complete the Legal Aspects Review for Search Committees training.
+- If you choose to have a student serving on your actual search committee for the entirety of the search, not students who are only participating in candidate interviews, EOC and HR require that they complete the Best Practices for Hiring Committees course.
 To request this training for student search committee members contact EOC at eocompliance@mtu.edu.

 Equity Advisor